 Bloomfield is a very small town located in the state of Indiana.
 With a population of 2,293 people and just one neighborhood, Bloomfield is the 222nd largest community in Indiana.
 Bloomfield has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Unlike some towns, Bloomfield isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Bloomfield are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Bloomfield is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Bloomfield is a town of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Bloomfield who work in sales jobs (13.09%), management occupations (9.27%), and law enforcement and fire fighting (6.87%).

-The percentage of adults in Bloomfield with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.15% of adults in Bloomfield have a bachelor's degree or advanced degree.
+The citizens of Bloomfield are slightly less educated than the national average of 21.84% for the average city or town: 14.15% of adults in Bloomfield have a bachelor's degree or advanced degree

 The per capita income in Bloomfield in 2022 was $27,403, which is middle income relative to Indiana, and lower middle income relative to the rest of the US.
 This equates to an annual income of $109,612 for a family of four.
 However, Bloomfield contains both very wealthy and poor people as well.